shinigamiKira/chatbot-analysis-using-ml/README.md

 4. evaluating the models

-5.tuning the parameters for better accuracy
+5. tuning the parameters for better accuracy

-6.final model creation and analysis outcome.
+6. final model creation and analysis outcome.

 Final result of analysis:
 The accuracy obtained is 0.7 (Naive Bayes algorithm)